Where United Airlines & Law Enforcement Have Screwed Up

 Just like in sales or marketing when you push your prospects, it is human nature for them to push back.
 Your goal, just like that of a well trained police officer, should be to align with the other person so you can lead them in the desired direction.
 The alternative is that the more you push, the harder they push back.

+I am not talking about the extreme situations here.
 I completely understand there are times when a law enforcement officer must become more aggressive and confrontational to gain a position of authority or attempt to get the upper hand in a dangerous situation.
 But that tactic shouldn’t be used unless necessary.

 Just like in business, the opportunity is to be properly trained to recognize the difference.
 On the streets, every effort should be made to first align and communicate with a suspect before resorting to physical restraint or violence.